Virginia Generation-Skipping Trust

 In 2017, individuals are entitled to a GST tax exemption of $5.49 million.
 As a result, you may transfer up to $5.49 million without incurring GST tax liability.
 Transfer totals exceeding this exemption amount will be subject to a tax rate of approximately 40 percent.

 The GST tax exclusion is separate and in addition to the federal estate and gift tax exclusion, which is also currently $5.49 million per person.
 The GST tax was originally implemented to tax transfers that had escaped estate and gift taxation by using strategically drafted trusts.

 Qualified annual exclusion gifts and qualified payments for medical or educational expenses made directly to the providing institutions will not count toward your GST tax exemption.
 As of 2017, every person is entitled to make annual gifts of up to $14,000 per person free of transfer tax.

 When Should Someone Use a Virginia Generation-Skipping Trust?

-If you have substantial assets that are going to implicate transfer taxes, a Virginia generation-skipping trust is a great way to take advantage of your GST tax exemption amount.
+If you have substantial assets that are going to implicate transfer taxes, a generation-skipping trust is a great way to take advantage of your GST tax exemption amount.
 You can do this by funding your GST trust with assets equal to the $5.49 GST tax exemption.

-A Virginia generation-skipping trust is an advanced estate planning document that should be prepared with the assistance of a knowledgeable estate planning attorney.
+A NoVa generation-skipping trust is an advanced estate planning document that should be prepared with the assistance of a knowledgeable estate planning attorney.
 Tax laws can change often, so even if you have an existing estate plan, you should have it reviewed by an attorney periodically to make sure it works well under current tax laws.